ppy/osu-wiki/news/2022-07-18-skinning-contest-chromatic-alteration-announcement.md

 ![](/wiki/shared/news/2022-07-18-skinning-contest-chromatic-alteration-announcement/banner.jpg)

-You know what they say — third time’s the charm!
-We are once again inviting all skinning enthusiasts to compete with each other and show off their talent for this iteration of the skinning contest.
+You know what they say — third time's the charm!
+We are once again inviting all skinning enthusiasts to compete with each other and show off their talent for this iteration of the Skinning Contest.
 For those unfamiliar with what this is all about, check out the [wiki index page](/wiki/Contests/Skinning_Contest) for previous iterations.

 Straight out of the blizzard that was Tides of Winter, we've decided to forgo a theme for this iteration.
-However, in an effort to keep the competition up and running, we will be introducing a challenge for you: **Chromatic Alteration** - the details of which can be found down below.
+However, in an effort to keep the competition up and running, we will be introducing a challenge for you: **Chromatic Alteration** — the details of which can be found down below.

 ## Challenge: Chromatic Alteration {#challenge}